logo

 Boing Boing - This site offers a great selection of unusual things, and you know how I like unusual things.
 Check back daily or you'll miss something!

-Craftzine - this new mag features the crafty folks you want to know, plus their projects and how to make them.
+Craftzine - this new zine features the crafty folks you want to know, plus their projects and how to make them.

 Giant Robot - Buy a bunch of stuff here and everyone will be asking where you got it.
 You'll be the coolest kid on your block, or at your school, or wherever you are.
 Trust me!